2024 Zumbro 100 Mile Endurance Run Participant Guide

 Weather and Clothing:

-Early April in Minnesota – we can have highs in the 70’s and lows in the low 30’s or, believe it or not, a combination of both!
-All the snow should be gone and the trail should be in good shape, but once in awhile some patchy snow /ice and mud will linger.
-Be prepared for all weather and trail-conditions, watch the forecast and plan accordingly – typically, this is a beautiful time of year to run in Minnesota.
-Note about 2013: for the first time we had snow, so it can happen!
+Early to mid-April in Minnesota we can have highs in the mid-70’s and lows in the low-30’s or a combination of both.
+Usually, all of the snow will be gone and the trail should be in decent shape, but often times patchy snow /ice and mud will linger.
+Come prepared for all weather and trail-conditions, watch the forecast and plan accordingly.

 Pink Ribbon In Lieu of Back Bib

-Because the 100 mile race is not the only race happening during race weekend (50 mile starts at 12:01AM Saturday, 34 mile starts at 7:00AM Saturday and 17 mile starts at 9:00AM Saturday) we have often thought about implementing a “back bib” / race number for 100 mile runners, rather than do that now and make it mandatory we came up with the idea of a piece of pink ribbon.
-You are welcome to take the piece of pink ribbon and tie it to the back of your hydration pack, waist belt etc. so you can easily be identified by runners doing the other distances, hopefully you will get some cheers and passed with care by these fresher / more energetic runners.
-It is NOT mandatory that you participate in this but it is there as an option and has worked well over the last few years.
+The 100 mile race is not the only race happening during race weekend (50 mile starts at 12:01AM Saturday, 34 mile starts at 7:00AM Saturday and 17 mile starts at 9:00AM Saturday) 100 milers will be issued a piece of pink ribbon to tie to the back of their hydration pack, waist belt etc. so they can easily be identified by runners doing the other distances, hopefully you will get some cheers and passed with care by these fresher / more energetic runners.
+Similarly, 50 mile runners will be issued a piece of blue ribbon.
+34 and 17 milers will not be issued a ribbon.

 The Zumbro Endurance Run will be chip timed.
 Your timing chip will be affixed to the back of your race number – example HERE.
 Do not remove your timing chip.
 Do not bend or fold your timing chip or crumple your race number – this may break your timing chip.
-Your race number and your timing chip must be pinned on your outer-most layer at all times.
+We ask that all competitors wear their number on the front of their body on their outer-most layer at all times.
 Above guidelines must be followed in order ensure that split times and finish times are recorded.
 This chip is disposable and does not need to be returned.
 More information can be found https://www.zumbroendurancerun.com/category/race-numbers/

 If You DNF: